 Conflict of interest (whether perceived or actual) may arise where a related party has an interest that may conflict with the charity’s best interests.

-Where a responsible person has a perceived or actual interest with a related party, it may be difficult to demonstrate that you are meeting your responsible persons’ duty to act in the best interest of a charity.
+Where a Responsible Person has a perceived or actual interest with a related party, it may be difficult to demonstrate that you are meeting your Responsible People’s duty to act in the best interest of a charity.

 By having a related party policy and/or procedure in place, charities reduce the risk that their decisions may be influenced by the interests of others, rather than the best interests of the charity.

-It may also help to ensure the transactions do not take place without approval by the charity’s responsible persons.
+It may also help to ensure the transactions do not take place without approval by the charity’s Responsible People.

 Transparency about these transactions helps to maintain and build trust and confidence in charities.
 We recommend that charities have a related party transaction policy or process to carefully manage these transactions.